 From the outset, building and operating Cempedak along strict sustainable principles has been at the forefront of development plans for the island.
 Not only was Cempedak built with local materials, labour and services but it is also operated with them.
 Significantly, through time many important new trades and skills have thus been transferred to Cempedak’s contractors and staff.

 The owners have been instrumental in helping establish and fund two local foundations that are working on the most pressing environmental issues.
 One of those foundations is working on helping to protect a Marine Protected Area of approx 138,500ha.
 The other is working on removing plastic from the coastal areas and creating interventions to reduce the amount of plastic entering the sea from the local communities.
 Our staff have been instrumental in helping establish and support these efforts.
+Read our 4Cs Impact Statement, vetted by the Long Run, to learn more about out how your stay on Cempedak has a positive impact on the local environment and community.

 External consultants were engaged to advise on how to minimise and where necessary help protect and restore the environment.
 Those same consultants continue to carry out surveys on the island and help us protect the local flora and fauna.